AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 >[!NOTE]
 >
 >We will make the assumption that all campaign costs were exclusively used to acquire new users.
-In reality, your campaign cost is also shared with acquiring unconverted visits, repeat purchasers, etc. Yet by assuming that all cost is used to acquire new registered users, the resulting ROI will account for the worst case scenario (highest cost per acquisition), so you can be sure that your actual ROI is higher than our calculation.
+In reality, your campaign cost is also shared with acquiring unconverted visits, repeat purchasers and such.
+Yet by assuming that all cost is used to acquire new registered users, the resulting ROI will account for the worst case scenario (highest cost per acquisition), so you can be sure that your actual ROI is higher than our calculation.
 >
 >Example: Assuming that you spent $20 on a campaign that generated 10 new users and 10 repeat buyers, your actual cost per new user is $1, but under our assumption that all cost went to acquire new users, the cost per acquisition is $2.)